 - Business, investment and industry

-- Agriculture, natural resources and the environment
+- Agriculture, animal production and natural resources

-- Science, technology and innovation
+- Science, technology, innovation and the environment

 Many sustainability problems can only be tackled by connecting the diaspora with those working within the country of origin, for example combating the results of climate change, diseases such as malaria, reservation of natural resources, fighting land degradation or limiting the loss of biodiversity and many other problems.
 Moreover, knowledge or evidence-based policymaking is indispensable if gaps in living standards are to be narrowed.
 Therefore, building capacity in country of origin is necessary for competing in the global arena and there it is critical to turn the diaspora into a positive tool for SD as well as serving as role models for the youth in the country of origin.